cathaloruaidh/genomeBuildConversion/README.md

 # 2 Set Up
+## 2.1 Notes
+- Prerequisites: `liftOver`, `CrossMap` and `bedtools`.
+Binary files for `picard` are supplied.
+- Reference FASTA files are not included due to file size, but are required for the application to the real WGS data
+- This process assumes `chr1, chr2, ..., chrX, chrY, chrM` nomenclature.
+- The input BED files for the full-genome search are ~150GB in size.
+- The code below eneds to be run separately for both builds (hg19 and GRCh38) as well as using both tools (liftOver and CrossMap).

-## 2.1 Installation
+## 2.2 Installation
 Download the resource material
 ```
 git clone https://github.com/cathaloruaidh/genomeBuildConversion.git
 ```

-## 2.2 Initialisation
+## 2.3 Initialisation
-Directory and script variables to be set prior to running the code.
+Some bash variables to be set prior to running the code.

 ```
 MAIN_DIR=$( pwd )